wildp/static_regex/README.md

 # wildp/regex

-wildp/regex is an experimental compile-time regular expression library for C++26, implemented using expansion statements.
+wildp/regex is an experimental compile-time regular expression library for C++26.

 *This library is still under development.*